 Installing a branch in Argentina is an attractive option for companies who have headquarters in a foreign country.
 In order to install the branch, proof of the existence of the office overseas must be provided to local authorities.

 The branch will have to prove the following conditions:

 - A representative in the country where the company is being established

 - Carry out business in line with partnership purposes.

 - Have own accounting and submit annually its balance sheet to the controlling authority

 Argentina has recovered well from the debt crisis of 2001.
 This has been in part due to an increase in foreign investment which has helped to grow the economy.
 Choosing the right type of legal entity, and setting up a business in Argentina can be a challenge, for this reason, it is recommended to work with a local partner.
 Get in contact with Biz Latin Hub – our team of local experts and professionals can support you and your business venture in Argentina with our services ranging from legal and commercial representation to market entry.
-Contact our country manager, Javier, at here for personalized information.
+Feel free to contact us now for personalized information.

 Watch the following video for more information on doing business in Latin America!